FedSat: A Statistical Aggregation Approach for Class Imbalanced Clients in Federated Learning: Abstract

 \section{Abstract}

 Federated learning (FL) has emerged as a promising paradigm for privacy-preserving distributed machine learning, but faces challenges with heterogeneous data distributions across clients.
-This paper introduces \textsf{FedSat}, a novel FL approach designed to tackle various forms of data heterogeneity simultaneously. \textsf{FedSat} employs a cost-sensitive loss function and a prioritized class-based weighted aggregation scheme to address label skewness, missing classes, and quantity skewness across clients.
-While the proposed cost-sensitive loss function enhances model performance on minority classes, the prioritized class-based weighted aggregation scheme ensures client contributions are weighted based on both statistical significance and performance on critical classes.
+This paper presents \textsf{FedSat}, a novel FL approach specifically designed to simultaneously handle three forms of data heterogeneity, namely \emph{label skewness}, \emph{missing classes}, and \emph{quantity skewness}, by proposing a \emph{prediction-sensitive loss function} and a \emph{prioritized-class based weighted aggregation scheme}.
+While the prediction-sensitive loss function enhances model performance on minority classes, the prioritized-class based weighted aggregation scheme ensures client contributions are weighted based on both statistical significance and performance on critical classes.
 Extensive experiments across diverse data-heterogeneity settings demonstrate that \textsf{FedSat} significantly outperforms state-of-the-art baselines, with an average improvement of 1.8\% over the second-best method and 19.87\% over the weakest-performing baseline.
 The approach also demonstrates faster convergence compared to existing methods.
 These results highlight \textsf{FedSat}'s effectiveness in addressing the challenges of heterogeneous federated learning and its potential for real-world applications.